Onsager's Real Cavity model near solid interfaces: Introduction

 Despite their origin in quantum electrodynamic fluctuations~\cite{D2CP03349F}, dispersion forces—such as the Casimir~\cite{Casimir482}, Casimir--Polder~\cite{Casimir48}, and London--van der Waals~\cite{London1930} forces—are among the weakest forces in nature.
 They arise from correlated ground-state fluctuations of the electromagnetic field.
 While classical approaches often model these forces in vacuum~\cite{Casimir48,London1937,McLachlan387}, real-world systems such as colloids, proteins, or nanoparticles typically reside in polar media like water or organic solvents~\cite{MILONNI1994217}.

+In addition to modifying dispersion forces, electromagnetic environments can also alter resonant energy-transfer processes and induce discriminatory interactions between chiral molecules.
+Recent macroscopic QED studies have demonstrated that dielectric and chiral surroundings can qualitatively modify intermolecular transfer rates and interaction pathways through local-field and medium-assisted effects~\cite{Franz2023RET,Franz2024ChiralRET}.
+These developments further illustrate the importance of consistently incorporating environmental response into fluctuation-induced interaction theories.

-The medium alters the interaction range and sign~\cite{Ether_2015,LOSKILL2012107}, often invalidating simple vacuum-based asymptotics~\cite{PhysRevLett.104.070404}.
+The presence of a surrounding medium alters both the range and magnitude of dispersion interactions~\cite{Ether_2015,LOSKILL2012107}, often invalidating simple vacuum-based asymptotics~\cite{PhysRevLett.104.070404}.
 The interplay between retardation, thermal fluctuations, and dielectric screening can result in nonmonotonic potentials and even repulsive forces~\cite{PhysRevLett.106.064501,PhysRevA.81.062502,PhysRevB.101.235424}.
 Such features enable novel trapping mechanisms~\cite{Zhao984,DouPhysRevB.89.201407,doi:10.1021/acs.jpcc.8b02351,MathiasPhysRevB2018} without the need for external stabilising forces.